anjensan/azql/README.md

 ### Joins

-AZQL supports all types of joins:
+AZQL supports all types of JOINs:

 ```clj
 (select